marguskaidja/php-accessors/README.md

 ```

 Notes:
-* To be able to use existing method, it must start with `set`, `get`, `isset` or `unset` prefix and follow with property name.
+* To be able to use existing method, it must start with `set`, `get`, `isset`, `unset` or `with` prefix and follow with property name.
-* Existing method's visibility must be `public` and non-static. `private` and `protected` methods are ignored.
+* Method's visibility must be `public` and non-static. `private` and `protected` methods are ignored.
 * In case existing `set` method is used, the _mutator_ method is not called.
 Mutating should be done inside existing `set<property>` method.
+* Return values:
+  * from existing `get` and `isset` methods are proxied back to original caller.
+  * from existing `set` and `unset` methods are discarded.
+  * from existing `with` method is proxied back to original caller only if the result is object and derives from current class.
+Other return values are silently discarded and original caller gets `clone`-d object instance.

 ### Class inheritance

-Attribute inheritance works like it's expected.
-All attributes in parent class declaration are inherited by child class and can be overwritten:
+Attribute inheritance works intuitively.
+Attributes in parent class declaration are inherited by child class and can be overwritten (except `ICase` and `Immutable`):

 ```php
 #[Get,Set]